"Top 10" List of Secure Computing Tips

 Tip #4 - Practice good password management

 We all have too many passwords to manage - and it's easy to take short-cuts, like reusing the same password.
-A password management program can help you to maintain strong unique passwords for all of your accounts.
+A password manager can help you to maintain strong unique passwords for all of your accounts.
 These programs can generate strong passwords for you, enter credentials automatically, and remind you to update your passwords periodically.
+UC Berkeley offers free LastPass Premium to all users with a CalNet ID.

 Our Protecting Your Credentials how-to article contains detailed recommendations for keeping your password safe.